TheHADILP/retweet_bot/README.md

 ## Customization
-Please change the path variables in the retweet_forever.sh according to your file location!
+Please change the path variable in retweet_forever.sh according to your file location!

 You can customize the retweet.py script as you want (e.g. change the monitored accounts or buzzwords).
 Everything is explained inside the Python script.